jmryan19/DSC180.io/index.md

 Each model is based on a ResNet 152v2 with pretrained weights from the ImageNet dataset.
 ![Alt](https://i.stack.imgur.com/c2erq.png)
-*An example of ResNet model architecture*
+*   example of ResNet model architecture*
 <details>
 <summary>What is ResNet 152v2 and what is ImageNet?</summary>
 <br>